Ryan-Bauroth/ML-Spotify-Daylist/README.md

 ### How to Run the Prediction Algorithm

 1) Run the most recent song prediction Jupiter Notebook to generate your playlist.

+## Functionality

+### Generating a Dataset

+The record.py file is in charge of generating a dataset.
+This file uses the Spotipy library to connect to the Spotify API and get your current playback state.
+It then compiles this data, in addition to your current weather data and date information and uploads it to the dataset.
+This functionality is run every ~15 seconds.

+### Cleaning Data

+While the data retreived from Spotify is mostly in a good format, the genre names are rather inconsistent.
+Unforunately, as songs on Spotify's API don't have their own genre, genre data is retrieved from each artist instead.
+This means that each song has many different genres that may even conflict.
+Furthermore, the genres listed under each artist are very specific.
+For example, instead of the genre 'afrobeats', an artists genre description might include 'psychedelic funk afrobeat'.
+In my limited listening history, there might only be one song listed as this.
+This means that predicting using these specific genre names is not very helpful.
+Instead, I transform these genres into more broad categories using the *get_clustering_genres()* function.
+These are then transformed into an array of ints (whether each genre exists on a song or not).
+This is then used to train one my models.